floydnant/floyd-cli/rEadMe.md

 2. Run `npm i`
 3. Run `npm i . -g` - may require the good ol' `sudo`

+If you make any changes to the source code, just run the npm `build` or `dev` scripts respectively and the updates will be reflected in the bin installation.

 ## TODO
 -   [ ] Refactor config handling -> consider using the configStore package
 -   [ ] Create a $schema for the config file
+-   [x] `common` folder should be its own package
 -   [x] Add installation instructions

 ### Features